We know getting an unexpectedly high bill can be difficult. In this article, we’ll explain why this might be the case, and what can be done about it.

 Firstly, if you haven’t provided a reading in a long time but have done so recently, thank you!

 If the estimates have been lower than your actual usage for a long time, when actual readings come in it may look on the bill like you’ve had a lot of usage during one month.
-But in effect, this usage would have accumulated slowly each month we didn’t have a meter reading.
+When a meter reading is submitted after a while, it will account for any usage the estimates did not account for.

 If you haven’t already, we encourage you to get a free smart meter installed so you don’t have to worry about submitting meter readings each month.
 This will help avoid those unpleasant catch-up bills.